 If your ring does end up being a bit pricey to resize, remember that it is better to spend money resizing it than the entire ring slipping off your finger!
 If this ring is important to you, it is worth it to have a perfectly fitting, beautiful piece of jewelry that you can wear for a long time.

 Cost of Resizing Various Types of Rings

 The material that your ring is made from can greatly influence the cost.
 Some materials are more difficult to work with which would result in a higher cost for you.
 Also, the more gemstones or the way that they are set makes a big difference as the person who is resizing the ring will also need to reset the stones correctly.

 Cheapest Types of Rings to Resize:

-Yellow gold, sterling silver, and white gold are all easy to manipulate and are inexpensive metals.
+These are all easy to manipulate and are inexpensive metals.
 They are malleable.
 However, white gold does require a coat of rhodium after reshaping to give it a beautiful sheen.
 This could result in a slighter higher cost compared to the others.
 These types of rings will be very inexpensive to resize.

 More Expensive, Difficult, or Impossible: